 4. Visit Woodstock

-The little Cotswold town of Woodstock is a gorgeous little village with independent quaint shops and the amazing Blenheim Palace, the birthplace of Sir Winston Churchill.
+The little Cotswold town of Woodstock is a gorgeous little village with independent quaint shops and close to the historic Blenheim Palace, the birthplace of Sir Winston Churchill.
 It’s one of the UK’s most splendid country estates, well worth visiting before you go home, especially in the summer.

-5. Take a trip to the Pitt Rivers Museum/Museum of Natural History
+5. Take a trip to the Pitt Rivers Museum and Museum of Natural History

 6. Explore some Oxford colleges